MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-sites-in-new-admin-center.md

 2. Click **Delete**, and then click **Delete** to confirm.

 You can recover deleted sites for 93 days.
-For more info, see [View and restore deleted sites](view-and-restore-deleted-sites-in-new-admin-center.md).
+For more info, see [Restore deleted sites](/restore-deleted-site-collection.md).
 Note that deleted groups must be restored within 30 days.

 ## Add or remove owners
 <a name="addremoveadmins"> </a>